 Lifespan: 12-16 years

 A crossbreed between the American Shorthair tabby and the Asian leopard cat had bred a kitten with a spotted coat that looked so much like their wild ancestors.
-To make it more interesting, it had hind legs that are uniquely short than its forelegs
+To make it more interesting, it had hind legs that are uniquely shorter than its forelegs.

 This breed can be hard to handle as they are extremely high in energy at all times, not to mention their over the top athleticism and quick-witted intelligence.
 If you have similar energy as them, being around Bengal can bring you a lot of fun as you can train them easily, take them for a fast-paced walk, and best of all: Swimming with them!